I hate anxiety.

 I hate it.
 I hate it.
 I hate it!

-I hate that is stops my child from doing everything she wants to do
+I hate that is stops my child from doing everything they want to do

-I hate that it has stolen big chunks of her childhood.
+I hate that it has stolen big chunks of their childhood.

 I hate that it doesn’t respond to logic, or explanation, or reasonable discussion.

-I hate that it steals control from her, from me, from us.
+I hate that it steals control from them, from me, from us.

 I hate that it’s voice is so deafeningly loud that it drowns out everything else.

 I hate that is takes control physically at times.
-I hate that it makes her sick, or not be able to breath, or not be able to move, or see.
+I hate that it makes them sick, or not be able to breath, or not be able to move, or see.

 I hate that it takes away friendships.

-I hate that it labels her as difficult, or annoying, or rude, or badly behaved.
+I hate that it labels them as difficult, or annoying, or rude, or badly behaved.

 And I hate that I hate it.